cpnota/autonomous-learning-library/docs/source/guide/basic_concepts.rst

 One of the core philosophies in the autonomous-learning-library is that RL should be agent-based, not algorithm-based.
 To see what we mean by this, check out the OpenAI Baselines implementation of DQN.
-There's a giant function called learn which accepts an environment and a bunch of hyperparameters at the heart of which there is a control loop which calls many different functions.
+There's a giant function called ``learn`` which accepts an environment and a bunch of hyperparameters, at the heart of which there is a control loop which calls many different functions.
 Which part of this function is the agent?
 Which part is the environment?
 Which part is something else?
-We call this implementation algorithm-based because the central abstraction is a function called learn which provides the complete specification if an algorithm.
+We call this implementation algorithm-based because the central abstraction is a function called ``learn`` which provides the complete specification of an algorithm.
 What should the proper abstraction for agent be, then?
 We have to look no further than the following famous diagram:

 .. image:: ./rl.jpg